2016 & Beyond

 triangular flying saucer in a “faraday cage” which shields it from outside radiation.
 It is called an Alien Replica Vehicle (ARV).
 When Mulder touches it, it begins

 to hover.
 It runs on zero point energy or "torroidal energy," Mulder is told, and it can become invisible.

-In a 1947 flashback, the grey’s body is recovered.
+In a 1947 flashback, the gray’s body is recovered.
 The doc wants to examine it.

 Scully is testing herself when O’Malley entered her lab.
 She is assists surgeons working on children with a condition known as microtia who

 have a congenital deformity in which the external ear is underdeveloped -- often they are Navajo, she says.
 She is far from her